TPriime/tradesys/README.md

     - [**model**](./src/domain/src/main/java/com/agbafune/tradesys/model/) defines the domain models.
     - [**repository**](./src/domain/src/main/java/com/agbafune/tradesys/repository/) defines repositories as *inbound ports*.
 The infrastruce implements these interfaces to provide a datastore for the application.
     - [**simulator**](./src/domain/src/main/java/com/agbafune/tradesys/simulator/) contains an [`AssetSimulator`](./src/domain/src/main/java/com/agbafune/tradesys/simulator/AssetSimulator.java) that simulates live changes in asset prices.
 It updates the prices of all assets in the system.
-- [**infrastructure**](./src/infrastructure/) is based on [Spring boot](https://spring.io/projects/spring-boot/).
+- [**spring**](./src/spring/) is implementation of the infrastructure based on [Spring boot](https://spring.io/projects/spring-boot/).
 It contains the infrastructure code — defines the actual respositories and provides a web interface for interacting with the system.
    - [**event**](./src/infrastructure/src/main/java/com/agbafune/tradesys/event/) defines *adapters* which are concrete implementations of the event *ports* in the core.
    - [**repository**](./src/infrastructure/src/main/java/com/agbafune/tradesys/repository/) defines *adapters* which are concrete implementations of the repository *ports* in the core.
 In this case — an in-memory database.
+(Moved to [inmemdb](./src/inmemdb/))
    - [**web**](./src/infrastructure/src/main/java/com/agbafune/tradesys/web/) provides a spring based web interface, APIs for interacting with the system.

 ---